How Fair Mileage Works

 The vast majority of Fair cars is set to 10,000, while some larger SUVs and sports cars have a base mileage allowance of 7,500 per year.
-High-end baller rides you’re probably not taking on a cross-country trip any time soon, like Aston Martins, Ferraris, Lambos and even the elusive Jeep TrackHawk, are set at 5,000 per year.
+Still other high-end baller rides may be set at 5,000 per year.

 But since everyone’s driving habits are different, you can add extra miles prior to signing and see precisely the impact it would make on your monthly payment.
 This mileage can’t be adjusted in the app after you’ve signed for your car so make sure you’re not undershooting, which would leave you paying for any overage when you hand in your car.
-An added benefit of bumping things up at this stage is that any extra miles you get come at a discounted rate and are refunded to you if you don’t use them.
+Another benefit of bumping things up at this stage is that any extra miles you get come at a discounted rate and are refunded to you if you don’t use them.
 And how do you figure out how many miles you would need for your Fair ride?
 Math!

 To figure a ballpark annual mileage amount for your Fair car, start with what’s likely to be your biggest source of road miles: your job.
 If you live 7 miles from work and go to the office five days a week, you’ll end up with roughly 3,600 miles a year just for your commute.

 Next, account for all your weekend chores, nights out, road trips and the like.
 Chances are, you’ll end up somewhere in the ballpark of the 9,960 vehicle miles that the University of Wisconsin estimates are driven each year by the average American.
 But if your commute is 90 minutes each way, you’ll probably want to pump up your mileage a bit—and download a true-crime podcast or two.

 If, however, you guess low on your mileage and go over your allotted miles, there will be fees for excess miles due when you turn in your car based on how far over you went.
 Again, you can buy extra miles upfront at a discounted rate.